PaddlePaddle/Paddle/doc/design/refactor/distributed_architecture.md

 network traffic.

 When doing distributed training, the user can still use Python data
-reader: the training data are sent with `session.eval`.
+reader: the training data are sent with `Executor.run`.
 However should be used for debugging purpose only.
 The users are encouraged to use the read data OPs.